rawrgulmuffins/a_guided_tour_of_flask/README.md

 flask_brownbag
 ==============

-This is a Isilon brown bag that is dedicated to teaching what `Flask` is, how to use it, and what are some useful plugins.
+This is a IPython notebook and example project dedicated to teaching what `Flask` is and how to use it.

 Running The Notebook
 ===================